-Benji Joya settled in to the Santos midfield for his first league start.
+Benji Joya is on loan with the Chicago Fire, but before that he made a bright start in Liga MX.He settled in to the Santos midfield for his first league start.
 There aren’t too many greats who have worn No. 53, but the high squad number Joya sports shows just how quickly he has risen from helping his mom with her janitorial service to playing in Liga MX matches.
 In late July 2012, he would occasionally training with the first team.
 By early October, he was a regular substitute getting occasional starts.

 Joya is capable of playing centrally but typical employed by Santos on the wing.
 While he’s right-footed, he enjoys cutting in to his left, something that was on display when he scored his first goal for Santos in a friendly against the Chicago Fire.